BravishkaSkytano/second-brain/20–29 Education & Career/20 Management for Education & Career/20.01 Inbox/ART101/The Justinian and Theodora Panels.md

 tags:
   - course/ART101
 state: "[[Drafting]]"
-image: z - Attachments/The Justinian Panels.webp
-thumbnail: 00-09 System & Templates/05 Covers & Thumbnails/resized/9dd98e3ccc0ee7fcc1721619f37f5f0f_86cf658e.webp
+image: 00-09 System Management/05 Covers & Thumbnails/The Justinian Panels.webp
 feature: "[[The Justinian Panels.webp]]"
-cover: 00-09 System & Templates/05 Covers & Thumbnails/The Justinian Panels.webp
+thumbnail: 00-09 System Management/05 Covers & Thumbnails/resized/c216be044cfea9257493b86b800a382c_86cf658e.webp
 ---

 The Justinian and Theodora panels in the Church of San Vitale in Ravenna, Italy, are two of the most renowned [[Mosaic|mosaic]]s from the early Byzantine period, created around 547 CE.
 These mosaics are located on opposite sides of the apse, facing each other, and depict Emperor Justinian I and Empress Theodora with their respective retinues in a liturgical procession.
 The panels serve as powerful symbols of imperial authority and divine right, asserting the political and religious power of the [[Eastern Roman Empire|Byzantine Empire]] following its conquest of Ravenna from the Ostrogoths in 540 CE.